 - Threatens to hurt someone or damage their property

 When you contact us, our friendly team will ask you some questions to understand what’s happening.
 Once we know what’s going on, we can give advice on what you can do, and we may be able to assist you in resolving the issue.

-We might also be able to contact the person or the organisation that runs the website, app or service that the messages or posts are on and ask for their help to resolve the issue.
+We might also be able to contact the person or the organisation that runs the website, app or service that the content is on and ask if they can assist Netsafe.

 Not quite ready to talk to us?
 You can find advice about online bullying here.

-Netsafe will never contact the person who has been harassing you without your permission.
+Netsafe will never contact the person who you believe has been harassing you without your permission.